Fl0W97/test-environment_js/README.md

 - end of the game? --> add function if index > numberOfCountries --> shuffle again and continue with the questions /// limitation 40 questions.
 CHECK

 - sort highscore results, highest highscore at the top --> top 10
 - add countdown --> see function countdown.
+CHECK
     When countdown stops, add the remaining seconds to the highscore.
     10 points for correct answer + remaining seconds
 - minimize user problems --> big, small capital, data isses ----> define fix number of question: add in readme.md/features input field can be added CHECK